zacharied/vox2ksh/README.md

 ## Disclaimer

 This software is provided for educational purposes only.
-This software will only function correctly with legally and legitimately obtained copies of the required data.
-Sharing the output of this program is strictly prohibited and the outputted files will ONLY work on the machine on which the conversion was done.